flightaware/mongotcl/README.md

 Create an index.
 This can easily done from some CLI that comes with MongoDB, anyway.

+The option list contains zero or more instances of the following keywords:
+    * unique - reject documents that contain a duplicate value for the indexed field.
+    * drop_dups - indexing will fail if you ask for a unique index on a field that already has duplicate values.
+This option will index the first occurrence of a value for the key and delete all subsequent values.
+    * sparse - make the index only contain entries for documents that contain the indexed field, i.e. if the field is null for a document then the document doesn't appear in the index if this option is specified.
+    * background - During index creation the database holding the collection is unavailable for read or write operations by default.
+If the background option is set then indexing will run in the background, allowing other database operations to run while the index is being created.

 * $mongo set_op_timeout $ms

 Set operation timeout in milliseconds.